Let courage be your north star

 About Me

-I have a B.A. in Sociology with a focus on Native American studies from Western Washington University.
-In 2004, I was the Co-director of the Native American Mentoring Program at WWU and spent time on the Lummi Reservation tutoring and mentoring youth.
-In 2005, I joined the Native American Teacher Training Program to obtain my M.Ed. in Educational Psychology at the University of Utah.
-From 2007-2010, I was a high school counselor at NAYA ECA, a Native American high school in Portland, Oregon.
-I then transitioned to the Nike World Headquarters at Nike N7, a brand within Nike that inspires and enables Native and Aboriginal youth to be physically active.
+I have a B.A. in Sociology focusing on Native American studies from Western Washington University.
+As Co-director of the Native American Mentoring Program at WWU, I tutored and mentored youth on the Lummi reservation, which catalyzed my interest in working with Indigenous youth.
+I obtained an M.Ed. in Educational Psychology at the University of Utah and, in 2007, became a counselor at NAYA ECA, a Native American high school in Portland, Oregon.